publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch63/m__us_usc_t15_s3717.md

     (c) __Terms__

-        The term of office of each member of the Council appointed under paragraphs (1) through (7) of subsection (b) of this section shall be 2 years, except that when making the initial appointments under such paragraphs; the Secretary shall appoint not more than 50 percent of the members to 1 year terms.
+        The term of office of each member of the Council appointed under paragraphs (1) through (7) of subsection (b) shall be 2 years, except that when making the initial appointments under such paragraphs; the Secretary shall appoint not more than 50 percent of the members to 1 year terms.
 No member appointed under such paragraphs shall serve on the Council for more than 2 consecutive terms.

     (d) __Chairman and Vice Chairman__